23 Troubleshooting

 sepal widthsepal lengthspeciessetosaversicolorvirginica4.55.05.56.06.57.07.58.02.02.53.03.54.04.5

 Symptom: An error like "Faceting is plot-level, not layer-level.
-Use (pj/facet pose col) ..." when you put :facet-col, :facet-row, :facet-x, or :facet-y inside a pj/pose or pj/lay-* options map.
+Use (pj/facet pose col) ..." when you put :facet-col, :facet-row, :facet-x, or :facet-y inside a pj/lay-* options map.

-Cause: Faceting configures the plot as a whole, not a single pose or layer.
-Those keys are not accepted in pose/layer mappings.
+Cause: Faceting configures the plot as a whole, not a single layer.
+Putting these keys in a layer’s options map is rejected with a guidance message.

 Fix: Use pj/facet (single-axis) or pj/facet-grid (two-axis) as a top-level step in the pipeline: